Digital immortality: Archiving and digitizing people

 According to Gordon Bell and Jim Gray from Microsoft Research, retaining every conversation that a person has ever heard is already realistic: it needs less than a terabyte of storage (for adequate quality).
 The speech or text recognition technologies are one of the biggest challenges of the concept.

 A second possibility would be to archive and analyze social Internet use to map the personality of people.
 By analyzing social Internet use during 50 years, it would be possible to model a society's culture, a society's way of thinking, and a society's interests.

-Rothblatt envisions the creation of "mindfiles" – collections of data from all kinds of sources, including the photos we upload to Facebook, the discussions and opinions we share on forums or blogs, and other social media interactions that reflect our life experiences and our unique self.
+Martine Rothblatt envisions the creation of "mindfiles" – collections of data from all kinds of sources, including the photos people upload to Facebook, the discussions and opinions they share on forums or blogs, and other social media interactions that reflect their life experiences and unique self.

-Richard Grandmorin summarized the concept of digital immortality by the following equation: "semantic analysis + social internet use + Artificial Intelligence = immortality".

 Some find that photos, videos, soundclips, social media posts and other data of oneself could already be regarded as such an archiving.